Inference on High Dimensional Selective Labeling Models

 -.5in { \singlespace

-A class of simultaneous equation models arise in the many domains where observed binary outcomes are themselves a consequence of the existing choices of of one of the agents in the model.
-These models are gaining increasing interest in the computer science and machine learning literatures where they refer the potentially endogenous sample selection as the {\em selective labels} problem.
-Empirical settings for such models arise in fields as diverse as criminal justice, health care, and insurance.
-For important recent work in this area, see for example \citet{lakkarujuetal2017}, \citet{kleinbergetal}, and \citet*{asheshsl} where the authors focus on judicial bail decisions, and where one observes the outcome of whether a defendant filed to return for their court appearance only if the judge in the case decides to release the defendant on bail.
-Identifying and estimating such models can be computationally challenging for two reasons.
+The paper reconsiders the problem of inference on parameters in binary outcome models when these outcomes are subject to possibly endogenous censoring.
+Recently, these models have gained increasing interest in the computer science and machine learning literatures where the issue of endogenous sample selection is referred to as the {selective labels } problem.
+Such models are relevant in diverse empirical settings, including criminal justice, healthcare, and insurance.
+Notable recent studies in this area include \citet{lakkarujuetal2017}, \citet{kleinbergetal}, and \citet*{asheshsl}, which examine judicial bail decisions—where the outcome of whether a defendant fails to appear in court is observed only if the judge grants bail.
+Inference on such model parameters can be computationally challenging for two reasons.
 One is the nonconcavity of the bivariate likelihood function, and the other is the large number of covariates in each equation.
-Despite these challenges, in this paper we propose a novel distribution free estimation procedure that is computationally friendly in many covariates settings.
-The new method combines the semiparametric batched gradient descent algorithm introduced in \citet*{khanetal2021} with a novel sorting algorithms incorporated to control for selection bias.
-Asymptotic properties of the new procedure are established under increasing dimension conditions in both equations, and its finite sample properties are explored through a simulation study and an application using similar judicial bail data.
+Despite these hurdles, we propose a novel distribution free estimation procedure that is computationally friendly especially in the many covariates settings.
+The new method combines the semiparametric batched gradient descent algorithm introduced in \citet*{khanetal2021} with a novel sorting algorithm incorporated to control for selection bias.
+Asymptotic properties of the new procedure are established under increasing dimension conditions in both equations, and its finite sample properties are explored through a simulation study and an application using Stanford Open Policing Project data set \citep{pierson2020large}.
+Extensions to models with endogenous treatment are also proposed.